League of Legends Championship Pacific: Formation

 On 11 June 2024, Riot Games released a blog post titled "LoL Esports: Building Towards a Brighter Future", in which they would overhaul the competitive scene for 2025.
 Among these changes were the announcement of an 8-team pan-Asia-Pacific tournament that would take the place of the PCS and VCS as a tier-1 league.
 This league was announced to feature a hybrid promotion and relegation system, with some teams being franchise partners of the league while others were guests that would be relegated.
 On 19 July Riot publicly announced that the league would consist of four partners and four guest teams.
 The league would officially launch as the League of Legends Championship Pacific on 29 September, with the format for the inaugural season announced on 1 November and the teams revealed on 3 November.

 Despite being part of the larger Asia-Pacific region, it was announced on 20 September 2024 that the LCO had folded.
-It is currently unknown what would replace the competition as a domestic league that promotes teams to the LCP.
+It would be replaced by the Oceania Promotion Qualifier (OPQ) in 2025 and FLASH Oceania in 2026, both of which sent one team to have a shot at being promoted to the LCP.

+Re-regionalisation

+On 21 September 2026, following the 2026 LCP season, Riot Games announced that the LCP would change its format for 2027, making the eight teams that would make up the league reintegrate into their regional leagues which would then be used to qualify teams for the LCP (akin to the old GPL/LST format).